 Nutritional factors are important in developing hip dysplasia.
 For example, it has been popular to try to nutritionally push a large breed puppy to grow faster or larger by providing extra protein, more calcium, or even just extra food.
 Practices such as these have been disastrous, leading to bones and muscles growing at different rates and creating assorted joint diseases of which hip dysplasia is one.
 One study showed that when puppies of hip dysplasia-prone breeds were allowed to free feed, two-thirds went on to develop hip dysplasia while only one-third developed it when the same diet was fed in meals.
 Another study showed German Shepherds were nearly twice as likely to develop hip dysplasia if their adult weights were above average.
 Studies such as these have led to puppy foods designed for large-breed puppies, where the optimal nutritional plane is lower than for small-breed puppies.
 After puppyhood, maintaining a lean body condition seems to be helpful in lessening arthritis signs.

 Exactly what the proper preventive exercise regimen might be is yet undefined.
 One study showed that puppies had an increased risk for hip dysplasia if they were allowed to freely run up and down stairs before age three months.
-Decreased risk was found in puppies allowed off-leash exercise, such as in the backyard, before age three months.
+The decreased risk was found in puppies allowed off-leash exercise, such as in the backyard, before age three months.

-Severe hip dysplasia.
+Radiograph showing severe hip dysplasia.
 Photo by MarVistaVet

-How Can I Find out if my Dog has Hip Dysplasia?
+How Can I Find Out if My Dog Has Hip Dysplasia?

 There are two reasons to pursue testing: to explain a dog's discomfort/rear weakness or to screen a dog for breeding purposes.
 If a dog is not going to be bred and is not in any apparent discomfort, there may be no benefit to looking at the conformation of the bones in a radiograph except possibly to look back at a future time to get a sense for the progression of bony changes.

 The first step in diagnosis is an examination.
 Your veterinarian will likely extend the dog's hind leg backward to check for pain as hip dysplasia causes pain on hip extension.
 The dog may be asked to walk around to demonstrate the possible hip swivel.
 Another test involves having the dog lie on its back with a hind leg perpendicular to the body.
 As the leg is moved away from perpendicular to the body, a dysplastic hip will generate a pop as the femoral head slips to the center of the acetabulum.
 This pop, which can be felt if your hand is resting on the hip during the exercise, is called an Ortolani sign.
 You may hear this term used as hip dysplasia is discussed.
-See a video of an Ortolani demonstration.

 The true confirmation of hip dysplasia comes with radiography.
 The dog must be radiographed on their back with both legs positioned straight down.
 This posture is painful to a dog with dysplasia so to get maximum cooperation from and comfort for the patient, sedation is needed.
 The seating of the femoral heads in the acetabular sockets is examined and assessed for arthritis.